March (comics): Book One

 The book opens with the March 7, 1965, confrontation between civil rights activists and Alabama State troopers on the Edmund Pettus Bridge during "Bloody Sunday".

-On March 7, 1965, John Lewis, a young man, stands on the Edmund Pettus Bridge in Selma, Alabama with fellow civil rights activists during the Selma to Montgomery marches on "Bloody Sunday".
+On March 7, 1965, John Lewis, a young man, stood on the Edmund Pettus Bridge in Selma, Alabama with fellow civil rights activists during the Selma to Montgomery marches on "Bloody Sunday".
 They are confronted by Alabama state troopers, who order the protestors to turn around.
 When the protestors refuse, the troopers attack them, beating them and dousing them with tear gas.

 The scene cuts to the book's framing sequence, set on January 20, 2009, with Lewis, now a U.S. congressman for Georgia's 5th congressional district, waking up and preparing for the first inauguration of Barack Obama.
 He is greeted at his office by a woman from Atlanta and her two young sons, who want to learn about their history.

-Lewis begins telling the family his life story, beginning as a young boy taking care of his parents' chickens on the 110 acres of cotton, corn and peanut fields in Pike County, Alabama that his father bought for $300 cash in 1940.
+Lewis begins telling the family his life story, beginning as a young boy taking care of his parents' chickens on the 110 acres of cotton, corn, and peanut fields in Pike County, Alabama that his father bought for $300 cash in 1940.
 Though Lewis was fond of his chickens and took pride in their care, he really wanted to be a preacher when he grew up, having been inspired by the Bible that an uncle of his gave him for Christmas when he was four years old.
-By the time he was five, he could read it by himself, having been particularly captivated by the passage in John "Behold the lamb of God, which taketh away the sins of the world."
-As Lewis grew older, he began spending more time doing schoolwork, studying and learning more about what was happening in the world around him, which would later lead to his involvement in the Civil Rights Movement.
+By the time he was five, he could read it by himself, having been particularly captivated by the passage in John 1:29 "Behold the lamb of God, which taketh away the sins of the world."
+As Lewis grew older, he began spending more time doing schoolwork, studying, and learning more about what was happening in the world around him, which would later lead to his involvement in the Civil Rights Movement.